1. Overview

 Enable the Notebooks API if it isn't already.

-Once enabled, click USER-MANAGED NOTEBOOKS, then select NEW NOTEBOOK
+Once enabled, click INSTANCES, and then select CREATE NEW.

-When the instance is ready, click on OPEN JUPYTERLAB to open the notebook.
+When the instance is ready, click OPEN JUPYTERLAB to open the instance.

 5. Write training code